aarthi94428-2001/learning-app-figma-project/README.md

 Success Screen: Design for the official Certificate of Course Completion screen (page 16.png).

-🛠️ Design Tools & Key Skills
+🛠️ Design Tools & Key Skills:

 Primary Tool: Figma (Used for all screens, components, and prototyping)

 Skills Demonstrated: